 - Correction, oral or written.

 - Cooling-off time or "time out."

 - Seating changes within the classroom.

 - Temporary confiscation of items that disrupt the educational process.

-- Rewards or demerits.

-- Behavioral contracts.

-- Counseling by teachers, counselors, or administrative personnel.

-- Parent-teacher conferences.

-- Detention.

-- Sending the student to the office or other assigned area, or to in-school suspension.

-- Assignment of school duties such as cleaning or picking up litter.

-- Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in individual student organizations' extracurricular standards of behavior. - Withdrawal or restriction of bus privileges. - School-assessed and school-administered probation. - Corporal punishment, unless the student's parent or guardian has provided a signed statement prohibiting its use. - Out-of-school suspension, as specified in the Suspension section of this Code. - Placement in a D.A.E.P., as specified in the D.A.E.P. section of this Code. - Placement and/or expulsion in an alternative educational setting, as specified in the Placement and/or Expulsion for Certain Serious Offenses section of this Code. - Expulsion, as specified in the Expulsion section of this Code. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials.
+- Rewards or demerits. - Behavioral contracts. - Counseling by teachers, counselors, or administrative personnel. - Parent-teacher conferences. - Detention.
+(Includes detention before and/or after school and/or Saturdays) - In School Suspension (ISS). - Grade reductions for cheating, plagiarism, and as permitted by policy. - Sending the student to the office or other assigned area, or to in-school suspension. - Assignment of school duties such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in individual student organizations' extracurricular standards of behavior. - Withdrawal or restriction of bus privileges. - School-assessed and school-administered probation. - Corporal punishment, unless the student's parent or guardian has provided a signed statement prohibiting its use. - Out-of-school suspension, as specified in the Suspension section of this Code. - Placement in a D.A.E.P., as specified in the D.A.E.P. section of this Code. - Placement and/or expulsion in an alternative educational setting, as specified in the Placement and/or Expulsion for Certain Serious Offenses section of this Code. - Expulsion, as specified in the Expulsion section of this Code. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials. - Revoking transfer students The district has the right to revoke the transfer of a non-resident student for violating the District's Code of Conduct.